A reader asks: I'm the only non-native English speaker on my team

 Native speakers in an American meeting are doing three things at once: listening to what’s being said, watching for their moment to jump in, and constructing their sentence as the moment approaches.
 When you’re native, these happen in parallel with very little cognitive cost.

 When English is your second or third language, construction takes real effort.
 It’s not that you don’t know what to say.
 It’s that by the time the sentence is fully built in your head, the topic has moved.
-This is exhausting in ways that your native-speaker colleagues genuinely can’t feel.
+This is exhausting in ways your native-speaker colleagues genuinely can’t feel.

 Here are the techniques that help — roughly ordered by how quickly they pay off.